Tetradium

-Tetradium is a genus of trees in the family Rutaceae, occurring in temperate to tropical east Asia.
-In older books, the genus was often included in the related genus Euodia (sometimes written, "Evodia" from latin spelling), but that genus is now restricted to tropical species.
+Tetradium is a genus of trees in the family Rutaceae.
+It occurs in temperate to tropical East Asia.
+In older books, the genus was often included in the related genus Euodia (sometimes written, "Evodia" from Latin spelling), but that genus is now restricted to tropical species.
 In cultivation in English-speaking countries, they are known as Euodia, Evodia, or Bee bee tree.